Residual Finiteness Growth in Virtually Nilpotent Groups: Commensurable nilpotent groups

-\begin{lemma} Let $G$ be a finitely generated nilpotent group with torsion subgroup $T$.
+ending the proof. \end{proof} Specifically for nilpotent groups, this result implies that the residual finiteness growth is a commensurability invariant for them. \begin{df} Two groups $G_1$ and $G_2$ are called \emph{commensurable} if there exist subgroups $H_1 \leq_f G_1$ and $H_2 \leq_f G_2$ such that $H_1\cong H_2$ are isomorphic. \end{df} \begin{thm} Let $G_1$ and $G_2$ denote two finitely generated nilpotent groups.
+If $G_1$ and $G_2$ are commensurable, then $\RF_{G_1} = \RF_{G_2}$. \end{thm} Let us first show the following well-known result, see e.g. \cite[Theorem 2.1]{MR283082}, which we reprove for the convenience of the reader. \begin{lemma} Let $G$ be a finitely generated nilpotent group with torsion subgroup $T$.
 There exists an embedding $i: G \to G/T\times Q$ for some finite group $Q$ such that $i(G) \leq_f G/T\times Q$. \end{lemma} \begin{proof} Since $T$ is finite and $G$ is residually finite, we can find a homomorphism $\psi: G \to Q$ to a finite group $Q$, such that $\psi(t) \neq e$ for all non-trivial $t\in T$.
 Now, the map $i$ can be taken as

 If $\pi$ denotes the projection of $G/T\times Q$ onto $G/T$, then $\pi(i(G)) = G/T$, so